rust-lang/book/second-edition/src/ch15-02-deref.md

 <span class="caption">Listing 15-10: Implementing `Deref` on `MyBox<T>`</span>

-The `type Target = T;` syntax defines an associated type for this trait to use.
-Associated types are a slightly different way of declaring a generic parameter that you don’t need to worry about too much for now; we’ll cover it in more detail in Chapter 19.
+The `type Target = T;` syntax defines an associated type for the `Deref` trait to use.
+Associated types are a slightly different way of declaring a generic parameter, but you don’t need to worry about them for now; we’ll cover them in more detail in Chapter 19.

-We filled in the body of the `deref` method with `&self.0` so that `deref` returns a reference to the value we want to access with the `*` operator.
-The `main` function from Listing 15-9 that calls `*` on the `MyBox<T>` value now compiles and the assertions pass!
+We fill in the body of the `deref` method with `&self.0` so `deref` returns a reference to the value we want to access with the `*` operator.
+The `main` function in Listing 15-9 that calls `*` on the `MyBox<T>` value now compiles and the assertions pass!

 Without the `Deref` trait, the compiler can only dereference `&` references.
-The `Deref` trait’s `deref` method gives the compiler the ability to take a value of any type that implements `Deref` and call the `deref` method in order to get a `&` reference that it knows how to dereference.
+The `deref` method gives the compiler the ability to take a value of any type that implements `Deref` and call the `deref` method to get a `&` reference that it knows how to dereference.

-When we typed `*y` in Listing 15-9, what Rust actually ran behind the scenes was this code:
+When we entered `*y` in Listing 15-9, behind the scenes Rust actually ran this
+code:

 ```rust,ignore
 *(y.deref())
 ```

-Rust substitutes the `*` operator with a call to the `deref` method and then a plain dereference so that we don’t have to think about when we have to call the `deref` method or not.
-This feature of Rust lets us write code that functions identically whether we have a regular reference or a type that implements `Deref`.
+Rust substitutes the `*` operator with a call to the `deref` method and then a plain dereference so as programmers we don’t have to think about whether or not we need to call the `deref` method.
+This Rust feature lets us write code that functions identically whether we have a regular reference or a type that implements `Deref`.

-The reason the `deref` method returns a reference to a value, and why the plain dereference outside the parentheses in `*(y.deref())` is still necessary, is because of ownership.
+The reason the `deref` method returns a reference to a value and that the plain dereference outside the parentheses in `*(y.deref())` is still necessary is due to the ownership system.
 If the `deref` method returned the value directly instead of a reference to the value, the value would be moved out of `self`.
 We don’t want to take ownership of the inner value inside `MyBox<T>` in this case and in most cases where we use the dereference operator.

-Note that replacing `*` with a call to the `deref` method and then a call to `*` happens once, each time we type a `*` in our code.
-The substitution of `*` does not recurse infinitely.
-That’s how we end up with data of type `i32`, which matches the `5` in the `assert_eq!` in Listing 15-9.
+Note that the `*` is replaced with a call to the `deref` method and then a call to `*` just once, each time we type a `*` in our code.
+Because the substitution of `*` does not recurse infinitely, we end up with data of type `i32`, which matches the `5` in `assert_eq!` in Listing 15-9.

 ### Implicit Deref Coercions with Functions and Methods

 *Deref coercion* is a convenience that Rust performs on arguments to functions and methods.
 Deref coercion converts a reference to a type that implements `Deref` into a reference to a type that `Deref` can convert the original type into.
-Deref coercion happens automatically when we pass a reference to a value of a particular type as an argument to a function or method that doesn’t match the type of the parameter in the function or method definition, and there’s a sequence of calls to the `deref` method that will convert the type we provided into the type that the parameter needs.
+Deref coercion happens automatically when we pass a reference to a particular type’s value as an argument to a function or method that doesn’t match the parameter type in the function or method definition.
+A sequence of calls to the `deref` method converts the type we provided into the type the parameter needs.

 Deref coercion was added to Rust so that programmers writing function and method calls don’t need to add as many explicit references and dereferences with `&` and `*`.
-This feature also lets us write more code that can work for either references or smart pointers.
+The deref coercion feature also lets us write more code that can work for either references or smart pointers.

-To illustrate deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-8 as well as the implementation of `Deref` that we added in Listing 15-10.
-Listing 15-11 shows the definition of a function that has a string slice parameter:
+To see deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-8 as well as the implementation of `Deref` that we added in Listing 15-10.
+Listing 15-11 shows the definition of a function that has a string slice
+parameter:

 <span class="filename">Filename: src/main.rs</span>